matplotlib/mplcairo/README.rst

   empirically, see ``examples/thin_line_antialiasing.py``.

-- For fast drawing of path with many segments, the ``agg.path.chunksize`` rcparam should be set to 1000 (see ``examples/line_time_per_edge.py`` for the determination of this value); this causes longer paths to be split into individually rendered sections of 1000 segments each (directly rendering longer paths appears to have superlinear complexity).
+- For fast drawing of path with many segments, the ``agg.path.chunksize`` rcparam should be set to 1000 (see ``examples/time_drawing_per_element.py`` for the determination of this value); this causes longer paths to be split into individually rendered sections of 1000 segments each (directly rendering longer paths appears to have slightly superlinear complexity).

   Note that in order to set the ``lines.antialiased`` or ``patch.antialiased`` rcparams to a ``cairo_antialias_t`` enum value, it is necessary to bypass